-Today, we are going to talk about different administrative roles of Office 365 admins and what their responsibilities are.
+Today, we are going to talk about the different administrative roles of Office 365 admins and what their responsibilities are.

-The role of Office 365 admin is very complex; it requires not only technical knowledge but also professional skills like interpersonal ability, time management skills, customer service aptitude, and man management skills.
+The role of Office 365 admin is very complex; it requires not only technical knowledge but also professional skills like interpersonal ability, time management skills, customer service aptitude, and man-management skills.

 Office 365 admin roles authorize users to perform specific tasks in the Office 365 admin center.
 However, only the Global administrator has the privileges to assign or modify an admin role.
 The different admin roles of Office 365 are as follows:

 A Global Admin has the authority to provide the highest level of permissions to Office 365 accounts.
 You can have more than one Global Administrator for your Office 365 account, but we recommend that you should have at least two Global Administrators, but you should keep this number as low as possible to avoid any security vulnerabilities.